 The law mandates continuous improvement to energy efficiency in buildings.
-However, the law also states that if economic, technological, or process factors impede adoption, the Council may defer adoption, and that all measures must be cost effective to building owners and tenants.
+However, the law also states that if economic, technological, or process factors impede adoption, the Council may defer adoption, and that all measures standards or requirements must be technically feasible, commercially available and developed to yield the lowest overall cost to the building owners and occupant while meeting the energy reduction goals established under RCW 19.27A.160.
 Various stakeholders disagree on whether or not the new rules increasing energy efficiency in buildings are cost effective, and those who believe they are not advocate for deferral stating the economic burden and technological unknowns do not justify new regulations.